 Oak Lodge has had a long association with the Cozens-Hardy family and the farm was adjacent to their residence.
 In 1883 the farmer was quoted as being Theobald Cozens-Hardy and the same details applied in 1896.
+Not until the Kelly's Directory 1929 is there further mention the farm, recording the farmer as Thomas Morter.
 From this entry onwards, Oak Lodge Farm was never again mentioned but even as late as the 1970s, farming on the adjacent land was still going on.
 Many of the farm buildings have survived and are now in use as industrial premises.

 Older residents suggest that this farm was in fact Wood Farm but there is no evidence to support this.
 The only clue is a directory entry in 1912 for Henry Seppings whose address was Wroxham Road, so his usage of either Wood Farm or an adjacent plot might have given rise to this impression.